eworx-org/drupal-js/README.md

 Best practices, basic steps, lists of tools and tips to help you integrate a Drupal 8.x+ backend with a JavaScript frontend.

-_Notice: Some examples below refer only to React development and are not JS agnostic._
+_Note: Some examples below refer only to React development and are not JS agnostic._

 ---